 Immediately shut off the leak if it is safe to do so.
-Contain the spill with earth, sand, sawdust or suitable absorbent material (e.g. sand, silica gel, acid binder, universal binder, sawdust).
+Contain the spill with suitable non-combustible absorbent material (e.g. sand, silica gel, acid binder, universal binder).
+Use clean non-sparking tools to collect absorbed material.

 Shovel into open-top drums or plastic bags for further decontamination, if necessary.
 Do not seal drums or containers.
 Neutralize small spills with Decontamination solution.
 Never return spills in original containers for re-use.

-Wash area with one of the following Decontamination solutions: Formulation A: Liquid surfactant 0.2% to 2%; Sodium carbonate 5% to 10%; Water to make up to 100%.
-Formulation B: Liquid surfactant 0.2% to 2%; Concentrated ammonia 3% to 8%; Water to make up to 100%.
-Formulation C: Ethanol, isopropanol or butanol 50%; Concentrated ammonia 5%; Water to make up to 100%.
+Wash area with a commercial spill decontamination kit for isocyanates or one of the following Decontamination solutions: Formulation A: Liquid surfactant 0.2% to 2%; Sodium carbonate 5% to 10%; Water to make up to 100%.

+Formulation B: Liquid surfactant 0.2% to 2%; Concentrated ammonium solution 3% to 8%; Water to make up to 100%.
+Formulation C: Ethanol, isopropanol or butanol 50%; Concentrated ammonium solution 5%; Water to make up to 100%.
 Formulation B reacts faster than Formulation A.